petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-self-hosted.md

 ### Customer Needs

 Of course this is a vital part of any sale, of any Liferay offering: always present what the customer needs rather than running through all of the options.
 Start by understanding the buyer’s needs before recommending them a Plan or talking about prices.

 The discussion should not focus on the number of instances or the sizing included in the different plans.

 Particularly when proposing the Pro Plan be very conservative with respect to discounts and do not promise flexibility with legal negotiations.

 ### Flexibility

 When customers require more flexibility propose the Business, Business+ or Enterprise plans.
-Remember that Liferay shines when there are complex enterprise needs, so do not be scared of large opportunities with large organziations.
+Remember that Liferay shines when there are complex enterprise needs, so do not be scared of large opportunities with large organizations.

 With larger opportunities begin with a careful pre-sales analysis and define a custom proposal, even as the first quote, by starting with the Enterprise Plan and expanding it with added capacity and higher sizing.